Skony-code/game_2048/README.md

 # 2048 Game Clone
 ## Introduction
-The goal of this project is for me to learn Python programming language as well as learn the basics of Machine learning.
+The goal of this project is for me to learn Python programming language.
 ## Install
 Requiers pip Keyborad
 ## Run